muybien3433/marketsync/README.md

 ## Features

-- **Wallet Management**: Manage personal customer wallet with various assets and real time profit calculation.
+- **Wallet Management**: Manage a personal wallet with various assets, real-time profit calculations, create your own comments or look at your asset history.
-- **Subscriptions**: Effortlessly add or remove assets subscriptions with custom price and currencies thresholds.
+- **Subscriptions**: Effortlessly add or remove asset subscriptions with custom price and currencies thresholds and receive email notifications when the subscribed asset hit targeted price, ensuring that users stay informed about market changes in real-time.
-- **Real-Time Notifications**: Receive email notifications when subscribed assets hit user-defined price targets, ensuring that users stay informed about market changes in real-time.
+- **Multiple Asset Support** Chose between Crypto, Stock, Currency, Commodity or even create your Custom asset if needed.
-- **Multiple CurrencyType Support**: Choose between currencies multiple currencies (USD, EUR, GBP, PLN).
+- **Multiple Currency Support**: Choose between multiple currencies (USD, EUR, GBP, PLN).

 ## Tech Stack